Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: Simulation Results

-We then analyze the computation time of the two equivalent MISDP reformulations~\eqref{prob:MMVL20MISDP} and~\eqref{prob:MMVL20MISDP2} for the sparse MAP estimation problem presented in Fig.~\ref{fig:varyN_L=5_runtime}.
+We then analyze the computation time of the two equivalent MISDP reformulations~\eqref{prob:MMVL20MISDP} and~\eqref{prob:MMVL20MISDP2} for the joint sparse MAP estimation.
 The problems~\eqref{prob:MMVL20MISDP} and~\eqref{prob:MMVL20MISDP2} differ only in the semidefinite constraint, in particular, in their dimensions.
 The computation time of an interior-point solver for continuous SDP problems generally increases dramatically with the increase of the dimensions of the semidefinite constraints.
-In particular, for both the randomized rounding Algorithm~\ref{algo1} and the SCIP-SDP solver, the difference in the dimension of the semidefinite constraints between the formulations~\eqref{prob:MMVL20MISDP} and~\eqref{prob:MMVL20MISDP2} only affects the computation time of the relaxed continuous SDP problem or subproblems in the branch-and-bound process, whereas the randomized rounding step in Algorithm~\ref{algo1} and the searching path over the branch-and-bound tree are independent of the choice of the MISDP formulation.
+In particular, for both the RR Algorithm~\ref{algo1} and the SCIP-SDP solver, the difference in the dimension of the semidefinite constraints between the formulations~\eqref{prob:MMVL20MISDP} and~\eqref{prob:MMVL20MISDP2} only affects the computation time of the relaxed continuous SDP problem or subproblems in the branch-and-bound process.
+The randomized rounding step in Algorithm~\ref{algo1} and the searching path over the branch-and-bound tree are independent of the choice of the MISDP formulation.
 In contrast to the semidefinite constraint~\eqref{eq:MMVL20MISDP_constraint}, the dimension of the constraint~\eqref{eq:MMVL20MISDP2_constraint} becomes independent of the number of snapshots $N$ by introducing an equivalent reformulated data matrix with $N=M$.

-Therefore, consistent with the above theoretical analysis, in Fig.~\ref{fig:varyN_L=5_runtime}, the computation time of SCIP-SDP and the randomized rounding Algorithm~\ref{algo1} for the MISDP formulation~\eqref{prob:MMVL20MISDP} increases exponentially with the increase of the number of snapshots, whereas the computation time remains constant when the formulation~\eqref{prob:MMVL20MISDP2} is used.
+Consistent with the above analysis, in Fig.~\ref{fig:varyN_L=5_runtime}, the computation time of SCIP-SDP and the RR algorithm for the MISDP formulation~\eqref{prob:MMVL20MISDP} increases significantly with $ N $, whereas the computation time remains constant when the formulation~\eqref{prob:MMVL20MISDP2} is used.
 However, considering the computation time of the randomized rounding step in Algorithm~\ref{algo1}, there is no significant difference in the total computation time of Algorithm~\ref{algo1} between the two formulations in the undersampled region.
 Note that, a time limit of 600 seconds is set for the SCIP-SDP solver and the formulation~\eqref{prob:MMVL20MISDP} is only considered for a sample size up to $100$ due to high computation time.